What does Genevieve mean?

 Genevieve is a very popular first name for females (#333 out of 4276, Top 8%) but a unique surname for all people.
 (2000 U.S. Census)

+Prominent varying forms of Genevieve (#210 in 2014) ranked in the Top 1000 are Gena, Geneva, Genoveva, Gina, Jennie and Jenny (#822 in 2014).
+These girl names were at the peak of their popularity during 1970-1979 (usage of 0.5326%) and are now significantly less popular (usage 0.1383%, down 74%), with forms such as Geneva, Genoveva, Gina, Jennie and Jenny becoming somewhat dated.
+Genevieve (#210) is the most chic birth name in this list, with this name enjoying a resurgence in popularity.
 Displayed below is a comparison of the usage of the girl name Genevieve and associated names.
-Prominent varying forms of Genevieve (#210 in 2014) are Gena, Geneva, Genoveva, Gina, Jennie and Jenny (#822 in 2014).
-These girl names were at the peak of their popularity during the years 1970-1979 and are now significantly less popular, with forms such as Geneva, Genoveva, Gina, Jennie and Jenny becoming somewhat dated.
-Genevieve (#210) is the most chic birth name in this list, with this name enjoying a resurgence in popularity.
-(Top 1000 Birth Names Records, 2014)
+(2014 Birth Statistics)